Cluster structures on braid varieties

 \subsection{Framings}

 Consider the basic affine space $\G/\uni$, where $\uni$ is the unipotent radical of $\borel$.
 There is a natural projection $\pi:\G/\uni\to \G/\borel$ with fibers isomorphic to $\borel/\uni=T$.
-A point of $\G/\uni$ will be called a framed flag, and its image of $\G/\borel$ is referred to as its underlying flag.
+A point of $\G/\uni$ will be called a framed flag, and its image in $\G/\borel$ is referred to as its underlying flag.
+We often denote framed flags by cosets $x\uni$ in $\G/\uni$ of elements $x\in\G$.
 The following is a straightforward analogue of Proposition \ref{prop:coordinates}.

 \begin{proposition} Let $x\uni\in \G/\uni$ be a framed flag and consider $\tz, \tz' \in \C$, $u, u' \in \C^{*}$.
 Suppose that $xB_i(\tz)\chi_i(u)\uni = xB_i(\tz')\chi_i(u')\uni$.
 Then $\tz = \tz'$ and $u = u'$. \end{proposition}